-Use these basic steps to writing a sermon as checkpoints for you in your sermon preparation.
+For your church service, use these basic steps to writing a sermon as checkpoints for you in your sermon preparation or entire sermon series planning.
 Work through our process and then make it your own as you write more and more sermons.

 If you follow this process, you'll come out with a biblical and memorable message from God's word.

 One of the most helpful things you can do as a preacher is to get ahead in your sermon preparation.
 Instead of waking up on Monday trying to figure out what you’re going to preach on Sunday, plan your sermons out at least a month in advance (or more if possible).

 Strategizing what you’re going to preach is one of the most transformative things you can do for your preaching.

 Strategizing will allow you to have a big picture of what your preaching will probably look like for the month, the quarter, six months, or a year.
 I emphasize "probably" because things happen and sometimes God will lead you in a different direction as a new sermon series approaches.

 So one month to a year before you preach, you’ll want to focus on these three big things:

 - Write down the name of the sermon series your sermon is a part of